uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 4. Customer digitally imports data into the appropriate periodic update and submits information.
 5. Software triggers a calculation and replays to customer.
 6. End of Period Statement (EOPs) and declaration.
-7. Customer crystallisation - the appropriate display of the tax calculation, declarations, and error messages.
+7. Customer final declaration - the appropriate display of the tax calculation, declarations, and error messages.

 ## Terms of use